crossplane/crossplane/design/design-doc-rbac-manager.md

   verbs: [get, list, watch, update, patch]
 ```

-Crossplane's human-facing cluster roles are inspired by the [user-facing roles]
+Crossplane's user-facing cluster roles are inspired by the [user-facing roles]
 of Kubernetes - `admin`, `edit`, and `view`.
 Note that Kubernetes distinguishes
 the `cluster-admin` cluster role, which is intended to be granted at cluster
 scope via a cluster role binding, from the `admin`, `edit`, and `view` cluster